-The MSc1 design studio Fundamentals of Housing Design deals with the themes of stacking & linking, repetition & exception, access & circulation, dwelling typology, construction methods, climate control and sustainability.
+The MSc1 design studio “Fundamentals of Housing Design” deals with some of the key themes of housing design: stacking & linking, repetition & exception, access & circulation, dwelling typology, construction methods, climate control and sustainability.

-Programme MSc 2 studio High-Rise Culture spring semester 2021 (pdf)
+- Programme MSc 2 studio High-Rise Culture spring semester 2023 (pdf)

 The MSc 2 studio High-Rise Culture is offered by Architecture and Dwelling, Architecture and Public Building and Form Studies.

 MSc3/4 design studios

 In our MSc3/4 studios, students embark on a comprehensive research and design assignment into a specific topic.
 Studios address affordable housing in countries like India, Ethiopia and Brazil, and new housing concepts for inclusive cities in the European context.
 In all graduation studios, students get assigned to a specific site and are expected to develop contextual (socio-spatial) analysis, and literature review.

 Please note: The graduation studios ‘Global Housing’ and 'Designing for care in an Inclusive Environment' are only offered in the fall semester (MSc3).

 Ir.
 Frederique van Andel, prof.ir.
 Dick van Gameren, dr. Vanessa Grossman, dr.ir.
 Dirk van den Heuvel, dr.ir.
 Birgit Jürgenhake, ir.
 Olv Klijn, dr. Anne Kockelkorn, ir.
 Theo Kupers, ir.
 Harald Mooij, dr. Nelson Mota, ir.
 Pierijn van der Putt.